Lipid bilayers - Part I: Self-assembly

 format, explicitly writing out all bonds (select System

-or DPPC
+or DSPC

 , depending on whether you want to visualize the entire system or only the lipids).
 The disadvantage is that very large files are produced in this conversion!

-pymol dppc-md.pdb
+pymol dspc-md.pdb

 For VMD